bradleyrp/amx-docs/walkthrough/concept.rst

 Concept
 =======

-Automacs is a set of python codes which prepares molecular simulations using common tools, namely `GROMACS <http://www.gromacs.org/>`_ and `CHARMM <http://www.charmm.org/>`_.
+Automacs is a set of python codes which prepares molecular simulations using common tools, namely `GROMACS <http://www.gromacs.org/>`_.
 The purpose of this project is to ensure that simulations are prepared according to a standard method which also bundles simulation data with careful documentation.
 Automacs (hopefully) makes it possible to generate large simulation datasets with a minimum of description and so-called "manual" labor which invites mistakes and wastes time.
 Automacs codes are meant to be cloned once for each simulation rather than installed in a central location.
 This means that each simulation has a copy of the code used to create it.

 "Overloaded Python"
 -------------------

 High-level programming languages often rely on functions which can accept many different kinds of input while producing a consistent result.
 This is called `overloading <https://en.wikipedia.org/wiki/Function_overloading>`_.
 The automacs codes are overloaded in two ways.
-First, simulation data -- files, directories, etc -- for different procedures are organized in a uniform way.
+First, simulation data --- files, directories, etc --- for different procedures are organized in a uniform way.
 These file-naming conventions are described in the :doc:`framework <framework>`.
 Users who follow these rules can benefit from generic functions that apply to many different simulation types.
 For example, performing restarts or ensemble changes in GROMACS uses a single generic procedure, regardless of whether you are doing atomistic or coarse-grained simulations.
 Second, the procedure codes are organized to reflect the consistent naming conventions so that they can be used in as many situations as possible.
 The simulation-specific settings are separated from the generic, modular steps required to build a simulation so that users can simulate a variety of different systems without rewriting any code.
 In the next section, we will describe how this separation happens.

 .. _concept_procedures: